 When that happens, Google will have to weigh the pages against each and chooses which ones it thinks to be more relevant.
 That’s the basis of keyword cannibalization.

-Worry not, you can now identify keyword cannibalization by looking at the ‘Keyword’ tab in Rank Tracking.
+Worry not, you can now identify keyword cannibalization by looking at the keyword insight in Rank Tracking.

-Let’s take a look at the “how to improve page authority” keyword here as an example.
-Since there are 2 pages that have the same target keywords, I can click the arrow button to find out the pages that are overlapping.
+Let’s take a look at the “1st page of google” keyword here as an example.
+Since there are 4 pages that have the same target keywords, I can click the arrow button to find out the pages that are overlapping.

 It might rank higher now on the SERP compared to the other one.
 However, when users are searching for ways to improve their page authority and come across the blog, the bounce rate will increase and thus, affecting the conversions in the end.

 5. Grouping your keywords with tags

-The tag features in Rank Tracking allows you to divide relevant keywords into several groups, making it easier for you to track them.
-You can categorize them according to quality, content topic and importance.
+The tag features in Rank Tracking allow you to divide relevant keywords into several groups, making it easier for you to track them.
+You can categorize them according to quality, content topic, and importance.